NimaFakoor/greeting-based-on-time-of-day/README.md

     gh repo clone NimaFakoor/greeting-based-on-time-of-day

- Generally, There are 4 ways to compile and execute a C# program as follows:
+ commonly, There are 4 ways to compile and execute a C# program as follows:

 ## 1 : online